samiiio/samiouyang-dataviz-portfolio/README.md

 This is my public portfolio for Telling Stories with Data at CMU!
 Here's where all my cool work will go.
 You should probably hire me.

 # About me
 Hi!
+I'm Sami.
+I'm studying data analytics and public policy at Carnegie Mellon University.
 I really like data.
 And I like visualizations.
 So I guess you can say that I like data visualizations!

 # What I hope to learn
-All the things - obviously.
-Maybe I want to make a list of all the things.
-If so, I can do so in Markdown like this:

-1. List item #1
-2. List item #2
-3. List item #3

-or...

-- List item #1
-- List item #2
-- List item #3
+1. Making beautiful data visualizations.
+2. Creating effective and informative data visualizations.
+3. Telling good stories with data visualizations.

+Once I graduate, I would like to be a Data Analyst or Business Analyst, or having my own coffee shop!

 # Portfolio